alexandergagliano/summer-school-2024/computing/README.md

 `squeue [-u username]` will show you the status of your jobs, and `scancel [jobid]` will cancel a job.
 For more options, see https://www.psc.edu/resources/bridges-2/user-guide/.

 > [!NOTE]
 > To skip the queues and jump to our dedicated GPUs, add `--reservation=Tutorialcis240096p` Tues-Thurs and `--reservation=GPUcis240096p` Friday to the 'Extra Slurm Args' in OnDemand and for regular jobs in a batch script or at the command line.
+Please share the GPUs!

 Any questions, don't hesitate to reach out via email (gaglian2@mit.edu) or on the Summer School slack.